markhowellsmead/helpers/JavaScript/Web storage/README.md

 Wrapper class for HTML5 web storage
 ===================================

 General wrapper class for saving and retrieving data with browser's localStorage or sessionStorage using JavaScript.
+For a fuller explanation of web storage, see [Dive Into HTML5](http://diveintohtml5.info/storage.html).

 Automatically converts the data for storage using `JSON.stringify()` and automatically converts it back using `JSON.parse()`.